 Before we proceed to understanding more about the marking rubric, you need to know a little more about the TOK exhibition.
 Firstly, you should know that this is a replacement for the TOK presentation.
 Secondly, it still plays a huge role in the final grading.

 If you understand what is required from you in a TOK essay, then you won’t find it as challenging to work on a TOK exhibition.
-The main idea behind this is to help you apply the concepts you learn to your real life.
+The main idea behind this is to help you apply the TOK concepts you learn to your real life.

 TOK exhibition rubric explained